A guide to the best things to do in Ardennes, Belgium on a weekend break

 8. Visit Ardennes Sausage Factory and Tasting

 But the Belgian Luxembourg province has something more to offer than only beer and chocolate: le Saucisson d’Ardenne, the Ardennes Sausage.
 You just can’t miss tasting them on your perfect weekend in Belgium.

 Recently recognized as a protected geographic product, the Ardennes sausage is a dry sausage with pork or mixed pork and beef meat.
 After being minced and spiced, the meat is stuffed into the natural gut.

-In fact the Ardennes sausage was only created by the producers of Ardennes ham to enhance its by-products.
+In fact, the Ardennes sausage was only created by the producers of Ardennes ham to enhance its by-products.

 nd, of course, the Ardennes sausage.
-I particularly liked the creative variations of the traditional sausage by adding Orval beer, shallots or even honey.
+I particularly liked the creative variations of the traditional sausage by adding Orval beer, shallots, or even honey.

-You can still greet Andree, the wife of the founder aged 96, at her butcher shop where she follows her passion of selling top quality, artisan products.
+You can still greet Andree, the wife of the founder aged 96, at her butcher shop where she follows her passion for selling top quality, artisan products.
 Stephanie, Andree’s granddaughter, is running the company today with her aunt.